How to Get Rid of Neck Acne (March 2020)

 Tiege Hanley breaks down the causes of neck acne in men and offers guidance on how to eliminate it for good.

 These pimples are often red, painful and easily irritated by clothing.
-If you want to get rid of them once and for all, here is what you need to know:
+If you want to get rid of them once and for all, here are three of the things you ought to know:

 - Neck acne is no different than other types of acne and is generally caused by a buildup of oil in the opening of a pore.

 - Certain factors can contribute to neck acne such as clothing rubbing against the area, facial hair and poor hygiene.

 - The best treatment method for neck acne in men is keeping the area clean and moisturized.